On the Computational Complexity of Model Checking for Dynamic Epistemic Logic with S5 Models: Introduction

 The complexity of the model checking problem for DEL has been a topic of investigation in the literature.
 For a restricted fragment of DEL, known as public announcement logic \cite{BaltagMossSolecki98,BaltagMossSolecki99,Plaza89}, the model checking problem is polynomial-time solvable \cite{VanBenthemVanEijckKooi06,KooiVanBenthem04}.
 The problem of DEL model checking, in its general form, has been shown to be \PSPACE{}-complete \cite{AucherSchwarzentruber13,VanEijckSchwarzentruber14}, even in the case of two agents and S5 models.
 However, these hardness proofs crucially depend on the use of multi-pointed models, and therefore do not apply for the case where the problem is restricted to single-pointed S5 models.
 This open question was answered with a \PSPACE{}-hardness proof for the restricted case where all models are single-pointed S5 models, but where the number of agents is unbounded \cite{VandePol15,VandePolVanRooijSzymanik18}.
 It remained open whether these \PSPACE{}-hardness results extend to more restrictive settings (e.g., only two agents and single-pointed S5 models).

+{ In this paper, we investigate to what extent these \PSPACE{}-hardness results hold for more demanding combinations of restrictions.
+In other words, we study the exact boundaries between (A)~the combinations of restrictions that lead to the model checking problem being polynomial-time solvable, and (B)~the combinations of restrictions for which the model checking problem is computationally intractable.
+Various examples of restrictions have been found that fit in either~(A) or~(B), but no structural investigation has been done on the exact boundaries between these two areas.
+Investigating these exact boundaries is useful and relevant, for example, for the development of (implemented) algorithms for the model checking problem for DEL---we discuss this relevance in more detail in Section~\ref{sec:discussion}. }

-\paragraph{Other Related Work} Various topics related to DEL model checking have been studied in the literature.
+\paragraph{Other related work} Various topics related to DEL model checking have been studied in the literature.
 For (several restricted variants of) a knowledge update framework based on epistemic logic, the computational complexity of the model checking problem has been investigated \cite{BaralZhang05}.
 Other related work includes implementations of algorithms for DEL model checking \cite{VanBenthemVanEijckGattingerSu18,VanEijck07}.
 Additionally, research has been done on the complexity of the satisfiability problem for (fragments of) DEL \cite{AucherSchwarzentruber13,Lutz2006}.

-\paragraph{Contributions} In this paper we provide a detailed computational complexity analysis of the model checking problem for DEL, restricted to S5 models.
+\paragraph{{Results and contributions}} In this paper we provide a detailed computational complexity analysis of the model checking problem for DEL, restricted to S5 models.
 We consider various different restricted settings of this problem.